Accessibility Statement – as at AUGUST 2019

 - The Events staff are available as required to ensure easy egress into and out of all conference facilities and per guest needs and per event package.

-- Due to Queensland Biosecurity restrictions and the safety of our wildlife, only approved service animals will be allowed on premises.
+- Guide, Hearing and Assistance Dogs are welcome within the Sanctuary, however, due to Queensland Biosecurity restrictions and the safety of our wildlife, only certified service animals through approved trainers and training institutions (https://www.qld.gov.au/disability/out-and-about/ghad/choosing-ghad#trainers/) will be allowed on the premises.

 - Assistance animals are not permitted into areas where one on one interaction with animals can occur.
 We are happy to provide more details when contact is made.